mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Orcana (Gateway sector) also has a significant population of Orca.

 Terra (the Solomani Rim), the home of the pre- sophont orca has seen a return of uplifted Orca.
 Modern Orca see their pre-sophont cousins only as animals, a link to their past.
-They find they have a kinship with them, similar to the kinship Terran humans have with domesticated canines.
+They find they have a kinship with them, similar to the kinship [[Terra|Terran]] humans have with domesticated canines.
 Orca even train pre-sophont orca to assist in aquafarming.
 Their close visual similarity does, however, confuse others somewhat, which perturb modern Orca, feeling the differences between the two species is patently obvious.

 Some other worlds have small Orca populations but not significant enough to mention here.